 If you get a fixed rate mortgage, what you are getting is consistency and a guarantee: Your payment is not ever going to change in that 30 year period.
-This is a good choice for people who like less risk and want consistency.
+This first-time home buyer mortgage is a good choice for people who like less risk and want consistency.

 Even though the rate is higher, the fixed rate loan accounts for 90% of mortgage loans in the US since 2010.

 The 30 year loan has become even more popular after the financial crash; many people with adjustable, five year loans ended up in foreclosure when their monthly payments went up 30% or more and the economy was bleeding jobs.